 * Not visible to the world but the most important item in your wardrobe

 * A good support bra is essential all throughout pregnancy to provide comfort and also to prevent breasts from sagging.
 Buy a couple of them first and then buy more when you outgrow these.
 It may be a good idea to get yourself measured for a perfect fitting maternity bra (many stores now offer this facility).
 It may be useful to buy sleeping bras if your breasts are tender and need support at night.

-* Never wear underwired bras when pregnant or breastfeeding
+* Best not to wear underwired bras when pregnant or breastfeeding

 * Nursing bras should be bought 2-4 weeks before the EDD.

 * Always get yourself measured for a nursing bra as the size is determined as 1 size up the current cup size and one size down the current bustline.
 This accomodates for the milk-swollen breasts and the shrunken abdomen after giving birth.

 * Make sure that the nursing bra is in a simple design rather than a fancy, netted design.
 Go for netted or lacy designs only if they have a cotton lining underneath.
 It can be really painful when tender nipples get entangled in the net/lace.
 Try our exquisite range of maternity/nursing bras.
 They are extremely comfortable and trendy and a beautiful reminder of the woman in you...

 * Buy maternity briefs for that comfortable feel over your bump.

 * Check all underwear for maximum softness and absorbency.